sleekweasel/CgiAdbRemote/README.md

 mouse clicks and mouse drags, hard buttons representing POWER, HOME, BACK, and MENU, a text entry box for sending key events to the device, and the ability to rotate the display by 90 degrees.
-The screen updates automatically about half a second after the last operation.
+The screen updates automatically about half a second after the last operation unless some other operation resets the timer.
+(This is to allow typing and sequential drag/click operations to be performed rapidly without the screen update getting in the way.)

 Adb must be available to this script; the user running it must have permissions to invoke adb on the phones.